 FMD is currently endemic in parts of Asia, Africa, South America and the Middle East.
 Sporadic outbreaks have occurred in previously disease-free areas with Bulgaria most recently suffering an outbreak in Europe in 2011.
 For the latest news on FMD around the world please visit the Department for Environment, Food and Rural Affairs (DEFRA) website (external link).

 The early reporting of any suspicion of disease is vital.
-If you suspect that any of your animals has FMD you should immediately contact your local Animal Health Veterinary Laboratories Agency office (external link).
+If you suspect that any of your animals has FMD you should immediately contact your local Animal and Plant Health Agency office (external link).